TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Tca.rst

 create relations to files.

 ..  versionchanged:: 12.0
-    For TYPO3 v11 and bellow the API function :php:`ExtensionManagementUtility::getFileFieldTCAConfig()` was used to
+    For TYPO3 v11 and below the API function :php:`ExtensionManagementUtility::getFileFieldTCAConfig()` was used to
     create a TCA configuration suitable to handle files.
 This function has been deprecated with the introduction of the new field type :ref:`t3tca:columns-file`.